PaaS-TA/paas-ta-container-platform-guide-eng/use-guide/portal/container-platform-admin-portal-guide.md

 ![IMG_041]

 ##### <div id='3-2-3-3-2'/> 3.2.3.3.2.
 Replica Set Details Check
-1. click the Replica Set name to go to the Replica Set details page from the Replica Set List.
+1. Click the Replica Set name to go to the Replica Set details page from the Replica Set List.

 #### Replica Set Details Page
 ![IMG_042]